RainwayApp/sachiel-net/README.md

 }
 ```

-Consumers contain a SyncObject, this object is set at initialization and is usually something that allows you to reply to the calling user/connection.
-In this example its a WebSocketSession so a message can be sent back to the calling WebSocketSession.
-The PacketCallback is explained in creating your first packet handler.
+Consumers contain a SyncObject; this object is set at initialization can is usually something that allows you to reply to the calling user/connection.
+In this example its a WebSocketSession, so a message can be sent back to the calling WebSocketSession.
+The PacketCallback is explained in "Creating A Handler" below.

-### Creating An Endpoint
+### Creating A Endpoint

-For this example lets say we need an endpoint for requesting a file tree from a remote computer based on the path.
-Creating your endpoint model is this simple.
+For this example let's say we need an endpoint for requesting a file tree from a remote computer based on the path.
+Creating your endpoint model is this simple:

 ```csharp
     [ProtoContract]